Librarian Support in Dallas ISD | engage2learn

 A Lasting Impact

-While we continue to hope that our lives will once again be normal and we can go to school and have crowds of kids learning in the campus library, we know that even with barriers, the librarians are still connecting, supporting, learning, and impacting campuses.
+While we continue to hope that our lives will once again be normal and we can go to school and have crowds of kids learning in the school library, we know that even with barriers, Dallas ISD librarians are still connecting, supporting, learning, and impacting schools, students, and teachers.
 Systems of support that were established out of necessity in response to COVID-19 have shown to be invaluable and will be continued for years to come.